As virus spreads, Kansas hospital runs out of staff

 Cooper said he would like to have more nurses, too, because of the volume of patients the hospital is treating, but staffing agencies are charging $140 to $240 an hour.
 “That is more than I pay my doctor.”
 Instead he is encouraging overtime, which is up about 20 or 25%.

-Some of the nurses took him up on the offer, working a week straight as the virus surges in the county of 3,300 residents.
+Some of the nurses have taken him up on the offer, working a week straight as the virus surges in the county of 3,300 residents.

 “We just kind of piece it together,” said Jolene Morgan, a registered nurse who suspects she contracted the illness in September.
 She quarantined for 14 days, although she was never tested.